The Mission of Illinois CancerCare is to provide comprehensive, compassionate care that enhances the lives of patients and their families.

 Illinois CancerCare was founded in 1977 by Dr. Stephen Cullinan in Peoria, Illinois.
-Since then, our practice has grown to include 17 physicians and 12 different clinic locations.
-Our care team also includes 22 nurse practitioners and nearly 50 nurses – 80 percent of them certified as OCNs (Oncology Certified Nurses) – and more than 330 full- and part-time staff members.
+Since then, our practice has grown to include 17 physicians and 14 different clinic locations.
+Our care team also includes 30+ nurse practitioners and 80+ nurses – 40% of them certified as OCNs (Oncology Certified Nurses) – and more than 500 full- and part-time staff members.

 A Commitment to Research

 From the beginning, our dedication to our patients has been evident in our commitment to furthering cancer care through clinical research.
-More than 8,500 Illinois CancerCare patients have participated in research studies through the Illinois Oncology Research Association and Illinois CancerCare.
-Illinois CancerCare usually has between 70-150 open clinical cancer research trials being conducted at any given time.
-Since 1983, most of that research participation has been coordinated through a federal program called the Community Clinical Oncology Program (CCOP), which brings the benefits of clinical research to cancer patients in their hometown.
+More than 13,000 Illinois CancerCare patients have participated in research studies through the Illinois Oncology Research Association and Illinois CancerCare.
+Illinois CancerCare usually has between 80-120 open clinical cancer research trials being conducted at any given time.
+Since 1983, most of that research participation has been coordinated through a federal program called the NCI Community Oncology Research Program (NCORP), which brings the benefits of clinical research to cancer patients in their hometown.
 This program enables patients to focus on their care, rather than the concerns of long travels during this uneasy time.

 The result is a network of the most qualified and committed professionals focused on providing the finest patient care possible and helping you win the fight against cancer and blood disease.